veyon/docs/admin/reference.rst

 Computer UID role
     Veyon Master computes internal UIDs for each computer to store which computers are selected and where they were placed manually (when using custom computer arrangement).
 By default the UID is calculated from the computer name, host address and MAC address.
 When working with thin clients, usually the Veyon Service runs in the virtual sessions/machines which thin clients connect to.
 Computer UIDs then are related to the names or addresses of the virtual sessions/machines and not to the thin clients.
 It's therefore not possible to create a persistent custom computer arrangements representing the thin clients with their physical positions.
 The recommended solution is to configure the Veyon Service such that it provides name or address of the thin clients in the :ref:`session metadata <RefSessionMetadata>` and to set the computer UID role to :guilabel:`Session metadata hash`.

+Identify users in guest sessions
+    When this option is enabled and guest users are logged in to remote computers, a pop-up will appear on those computers, requesting that the users enter their names.
+This can be useful for exams where special anonymous accounts are used.
+After successful identification, the entered username is displayed in the monitoring view as it is for regular users.

+    **Default:** *Never*

 Behaviour
 +++++++++